1. Previous: Chapter 12

 We can model this customer-waiter-chef relationship in Kotlin.
 To get started, let’s replace the drawings above with boxes, which will roughly convert our illustration into a simple UML class diagram.

 UML class diagram.
-Customer -> Waiter -> Chef. orders from delegates entrees to Customer Waiter + prepareBeverage(name: String): Beverage? + prepareEntree(name: Entree): Entree? + acceptPayment(money: Int) Chef + prepareEntree(name: String): Entree?
+Customer -> Waiter -> Chef. orders from delegates entrees to Customer Waiter + prepareBeverage(name: String): Beverage? + prepareEntree(name: String): Entree? + acceptPayment(money: Int) Chef + prepareEntree(name: String): Entree?

 Now we’re ready to create classes to represent the waiter and the chef, along with some enum classes for the beverages and entrées.